cpmpercussion/EMS-DIYSynth/EMS-DIYSynth-Worksheet.md

 The tube caps usually have a marked value, while the little ones use a code.
 "104" is a common type, which means 0.1uF.

+Capacitors are also useful for filtering signals - removing high or low frequencies so that we can focus on a particular part of the sound.

 ### Potentiometers, LDRs

 Potentiometers and LDRs (Light Dependent Resistor) are both resistors